baocongchen/Design-an-A-B-Test/README.md

 ### Summary

-I do not use Bonferroni correction, because the evaluation metrics are positively correlated, so the Bonferroni correction can be conservative.
+I do not use Bonferroni correction.
+We should use Bonferroni correction only if we were to launch the experiment when any metric would match our expectations because we want to increase the risk of Type I error.
+In this case, we look for a decrease in gross conversion and for a no decrease in the net conversion, so the use of Bonferroni correction is not relevant.
 <br>
 The results I get from both effective size tests and sign tests show that the change will practically and significantly reduce the gross conversion, but will not practically and significantly affect the net conversion rate.

 ### Recommendation

 Based on the results that I get, I think the new design for "Start free trial" should not be used.
-The gross conversion metric is both statistically and practically significant, which means the new design has successfully increased the number of users enrolling in the program.
-However the net conversion rate is neither statiscally nor practically significant, which means the new design has failed to increase the number of payments.
-We do not want the new design to impact the revenue; that is the reason why we should not launch this new design.
+The gross conversion metric is negative, statistically and practically significant, which means the new design has successfully decreased the number of users that cancel early.
+However the net conversion rate is neither statiscally nor practically significant, which means the new design has failed to increase the number of paid users.
+The confident interval also includes negative range which indicates that the experiment may negatively impact the revenue.
+This is the reason why we should not launch this experiment.

 ## Follow-Up Experiment

 We want to make some changes that can positively impact the net conversion rate.
-First, we need to detect the patterns of those who are likely to drop the course during the free trial period; then we can try one of the solution below:
+First, we need to detect the patterns of those who are likely to cancel the course during the free trial period; then we approach them and give them a free one-on-one coaching session.
+I think students who cancel early tend to be either lack of experience with online learning or lack of motivation to keep going forward, so it is important for us to identify them, actively approach and give them orientation, and encourage them.
+I believe doing this can increase retention rate, so I would like to conduct an A/B test to verify my idea.
+I will randomly assign 50% of the visitors to control group and the other 50% to experimental group.

-- Send them customized emails based on individual cases.

-OR

-- Give them a free one-on-one coaching session.

-OR

-- Have them finish an easy project that helps them know the skills they can get from the program.
+`Null hypothesis: free one-on-one coaching session does not increase retention by a practically significant amount.`

+`Unit of diversion: user-id.
+Because a free one-on-one coaching session is given not to visitors but to those who are in the free trial period, and we want the experiment to be stable, that is we want to make sure only those in experimental group receive a free one-on-one coaching session.`

+`Evaluation metric: net conversion.
+If the net conversion is practically and statistically significant, we can conclude that the launch of the experiment will increase the revenue.`

-We use number of cookies as unit of diversion and net conversion rate as an evaluation metric.
-Then we compare the results from experimental group and control group to see whether we should apply that solution or reject it.
+Then we compare the results from experimental group and control group to see whether we should luanch the experiment or not.
+If retention is positive and practically significant, we can launch the experiment.

 ## Reference
 - Ideate and Hypothesize https://help.optimizely.com/Ideate_and_Hypothesize